kyawminhtike149/AI-ML-project/README.md

 🧾 How to Run

 In Google Colab
-	1. Open Google Colab￼.
+	1. Open Google Colab.
 	2. Upload the file Final_exam_assignment.ipynb.
-	3. Upload the dataset stroke.csv or link it from Kaggle.
+	3. Upload the dataset stroke.csv.
 	4. Run all cells sequentially (Runtime > Run all).

   🧠 Models Implemented